Top of page

 About

 Kevin C. Karnes is a musicologist who studies sounding expressions of identity, difference, and belonging in eastern and central Europe from the nineteenth century to the present.
-His work spans archival research and ethnography, engaging projects in such domains as sound studies, anthropology, philosophy, art history, Jewish studies, and Baltic studies.
+His work bridges archival research and ethnography, engaging projects in such domains as sound studies, anthropology, philosophy, and art history.
 He is the author of four books, most recently Sounds Beyond: Arvo Pärt and the 1970s Soviet Underground (University of Chicago Press, 2021), and the editor of seven volumes, including Korngold and His World (Princeton UP, 2019) and Jewish Folk Songs from the Baltics (A-R Editions, 2014).
 He has served as editor-in-chief of the Journal of the American Musicological Society (2020-22) and founding series editor of the Oxford Keynotes Series, published by Oxford University Press (2015-20).
-He is a 2022-23 Visiting Professor in the Faculty of Musicology at the Jāzeps Vītols Latvian Academy of Music in Riga.
+Since 2022, he has taught as Visiting Professor in the Faculty of Musicology at the Jāzeps Vītols Latvian Academy of Music in Riga.
 His research has been funded by grants, fellowships, and awards from the ACLS, the NEH, and the Association for the Advancement of Baltic Studies.
-His latest work considers east-west imaginings of European community before and after 1990, focusing on cultural exchange, postmodern theorizing, and the rise of techno culture.
+He is currently writing a new book, titled Electric Future: Berlin, Techno, the USSR, and the Dream of a New Europe.

-As Associate Dean for the Arts in Emory College of Arts & Sciences and director of Emory Arts, Kevin works across the campus and the region to connect individuals and groups through artistic work and the conversations it sparks, focusing intently on issues of social justice, civil and human rights, and buried or forgotten histories.
-He is co-director of the Emory Arts & Social Justice Fellows program and, in fall 2022, interim director of the Integrated Visual Arts Co-Major.
+As Associate Dean for the Arts in Emory College of Arts & Sciences, director of Emory Arts, and co-director of the Emory Arts & Social Justice Fellows program, Kevin works across the campus and the region to connect individuals and groups through artistic work and the conversations it sparks, focusing intently on issues of social justice, civil and human rights, and buried or forgotten histories.
 His work in these areas has been supported by grants from the NEA, the Arison Arts Foundation, the lululemon Centre for Social Impact, and the Simons Foundation.
 For more on these projects, please visit http://arts.emory.edu.

 Karnes, Kevin C. 2022.
 “Tintinnabuli and the Sacred: A View from the Archives, 1976-77,” Res Musica 14: 35-51